When you are looking for the best forex brokers for long term trading, best swap rates are more important than low spreads.

 There are two ways that you can do that.
 Either you can go through all the brokers’ websites and find the swaps they have or alternatively choose from the list of brokers that you can see here.

 Another approach is to benefit from swap.
-It means to choose the trades with positive swap rates.
+It means choosing the trades with positive swap rates.

-It may seem not a good idea to always do that because it probably put a dent on your trading opportunities and you might have to lose some trades because of negative swap rates, however, you can consider that if you see a pair with a larger positive swap rate or avoid when you see a pair with a considerably big negative swap rate.
+It may seem not a good idea to always do that because it probably puts a dent in your trading opportunities and you might have to lose some trades because of negative swap rates, however, you can consider that if you see a pair with a larger positive swap rate or avoid when you see a pair with a considerably big negative swap rate.

-How Did I Select the Best Forex Brokers for Long Term Trading?
+How to Select Brokers with Best Sawp for Long Term Trading?

-Do you have to go through the websites of hundreds of brokers and check their swap rates out?
+You need to go through the websites of hundreds of brokers and check their swap rates out

 Although it’s possible to do so it takes too much and is really time-consuming.
 First, you have to find forex brokers, some you already know and some you have to discover.